NetherlandsForensicInstitute/hansken-extraction-plugin-template-python/README.md

-# Hansken Extraction Plugin skeleton for Python based on version 0.8.3
+# Hansken Extraction Plugin template for Python based on version 0.8.3

 This repository contains a template for a Hansken extraction plugin written in Python.
 This template is a minimal but complete example of a plugin implementation, including all required build steps.